oegea/adp/README.md

 **Heads up!
 This is not an official standard**

-This is not an official standard of any type.
-We've created this to create decoupled update systems in a more generic way, to avoid rewritting and rethinking all the update process every time we start a new application.
+This is not an official standard.
+We've created ADP to create decoupled update systems in a more generic way, to avoid rewritting and rethinking all the update process every time we start working on a new application.

-To make it more familiar to readers, wording is inspired on IETF documents, however be aware that this process is not created, maintained or supported by any organization, and is part of a personal project and maintained personally by the author of the repository.
+To make it more familiar to readers, wording is inspired on IETF documents, however be aware that this process is not created, maintained or supported by any organization, and is part of a personal project, personally maintained by the authors of the document.

 **How to interprete imperative sentences**